api3dao/old-api3-docs/docs/next/grp-providers/tutorial/airnode-starter.md

 ## Step 2: Make a request

 The scripts in this step will use the Airnode you have deployed if you have completed Step 1.
-Otherwise, it will use the `airnodeId` of the Airnode that we have deployed given in `src/parameters.js`.
+Otherwise, it will use the Airnode's `address` of the Airnode that we have deployed given in `src/parameters.js`.
 Note that the `endpointId` will be the same either way because it is [derived from the OIS and endpoint name](https://api3dao.github.io/api3-docs/pre-alpha/protocols/request-response/endpoint.html#endpointid).

 ### Create a requester